Heath Streak: Coaching career

 In August 2009, Streak was appointed as the bowling coach of the Zimbabwe national cricket team.
 He was also given the responsibility of working with the young Zimbabwean fast bowlers and for franchise cricket.
 Fast bowlers such as Kyle Jarvis, Christopher Mpofu, Brian Vitori and Shingirai Masakadza who were groomed and nurtured under his coaching later went onto become regular features in Zimbabwe national side.

 In 2010, along with his former teammate Grant Flower, Streak became a supporting coach of Zimbabwe under former English cricketer Alan Butcher.
-Flower and Streak became batting bowling coach respectively.
+Flower and Streak became batting and bowling coaches, respectively.

 In 2013, Streak's contract was not renewed for financial reasons.
 Zimbabwe Cricket had offered Streak a consultancy role but they could not guarantee him a set number of working days or specific pay which forced him to stay out of the preparations for the Bangladesh series.
 Finances permitting at his franchise in Bulawayo, the Matabeleland Tuskers, he remained coach there.
 He was appointed Bangladesh's bowling coach in May 2014 until 2016 for a contract of two years.
 In 2016, decided not to renew contract with Bangladesh Cricket Board with the intention to become coach of National Cricket Academy in Bangalore.
 In July 2016, he was appointed as the consultant of Uttar Pradesh Cricket Association Academy.

 In October 2016, Streak was appointed head coach of the Zimbabwe national cricket team replacing Dav Whatmore.
 He was tasked with ensuring Zimbabwe qualify for the 2019 World Cup.
 However, Zimbabwe failed to qualify for the World Cup following the disappointing performance by the team at the 2018 ICC World Cup Qualifier, and Streak was forced to resign in early 2018 with the entire coaching staff was also sacked by the board.
 The chairman of Zimbabwe Cricket, Tavengwa Mukuhlani also accused Streak of being racist and insisted that some of his player selections during the 2018 World Cup qualifiers were influenced by this.
 Streak refuted the allegations and accused Zimbabwe Cricket of being unethical and corrupt.